The secret costs of Islamophobia

 Aleena wrote her letter to Obama on February 3, the day of his first visit to an American mosque as President, a date many Muslims believe was too long in coming.
 She thanked Obama for his faith in Muslim-Americans.
 It was like an oxygen tank, she told the President, allowing her to breathe a big sigh of relief.

 But even with Obama's encouragement, Aleena held some doubts.
-Will other Americans really accept her, especially when the country seems so anxious and tense?
+Will other Americans really accept her, especially when the country seems so anxious and angry?

 "Muslims live in fear that they will be attacked," she wrote in her honors project.
 "Americans live in fear that Muslims will attack them."